Tag

 Microsoft Teams is free to use.
 However, if you want to unlock full functionality with seamless syncing between OneDrive, Calendar, To Do, and other Microsoft apps, you’ll want a account.
 For mobile devices, simply head to the App Store, search for “Microsoft Teams,” and install the app.

-Most modern PCs come with Teams pre-installed.
+Most modern come with Teams pre-installed.
 However, if your computer doesn’t have it, the process is straightforward.

 Step 1: Download Teams from Microsoft.